-The FRANCISCO DE VITORIA JUDGES ASSOCIATION (AJFV) is currently comprised of 828 active Judges and Magistrates of all ranks from lower-level judges to Supreme Court Magistrates, all united by one common goal: to defend and promote constitutional values and principles.
+The FRANCISCO DE VITORIA JUDGES ASSOCIATION (AJFV) is currently comprised of 849 active Judges of all ranks from lower-level judges to Supremo Court’s Justices, all united by one common goal: to defend and promote constitutional values and principles.

 Our internal organisation is based on democratic and pluralist principles with full voting freedom and internal democracy as evidence that plurality is not meant to be dramatic but rather natural and consubstantial.
 At the same time, it is our collective belief that the association should not be used as a platform for gains of personal interest.